zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ### Annotate TSRs

-It is recommended to also annotate the TSRs if a genome annotation is available.
+It is recommended to annotate the TSRs if a genome annotation is available.

 ```
 annotation <- system.file("extdata", "S288C_Annotation.gtf", package = "tsrexplorer")